Stratagem-Studios/Stratagem/README.md

 ![Menu screen](Stratagem%20screenshots/city.png)
 City view, where you can view your city and build/destroy special buildings.
 We used the [SKTiled](https://github.com/mfessenden/SKTiled) framework to handle the tilemap.
-Click the **build** button to place various buildings and the **destroy** button to bulldoze them.
+Click the **build** button to place various buildings, and click on the **destroy** button to bulldoze them.
 Certain buildings do certain things, and you can click on the buildings to learn more about them.

 ![Menu screen](Stratagem%20screenshots/queue.png)